pkoetzing/package-sample/README.md

 ## Take-aways

-1. To import a module it's containing folder has to be either on the PATH or pip-installed (linked) into the Lib/site-packages.
+1. To import a module it's containing folder has to be either pip-installed (linked) into the Lib/site-packages or on the SYSTEM-PATH.
-2. Prefer absolute imports starting with the main package over relative imports.
+2. Prefer _absolute imports_ starting with the main package over _relative imports_.
 3. The \_\_init__.py can be used for convenience imports.
-4. Don't put `logging.basicConfig()` into the module code.
+4. Don't put `logging.basicConfig()` into the module code since it is executed once only.